idibau/cs2bim/README.md

 ![Levels of Georeferencing LoGeoRef](uploads/project-origin.png){width=600}

-### Triangulation Representation Type

-You can define the representation type used to represent the TIN geometry in the ifc.
-Supported values are TESSELLATION or BREP.
-TESSELATION is recommended because it needs less storage space.

 ### Feature types

 A "feature type" is the definition of a set of objects that are exported in an IFC entity with common definitions.